goplus/gop/README.md

 ## Running in Go+ playground

-If you don't want install Go+, you can run this your Go+ program in Go+ playground.
+If you don't want install Go+, you can write your Go+ programs in Go+ playground.
+This is the fastest way to experience Go+.

 * Go+ playground based on Docker: https://play.goplus.org/
 * Go+ playground based on GopherJS: https://jsplay.goplus.org/